Friday, November 20, 2020

 • Paprika (earthy red-brown)

-• Finely ground chili powder (coarse powder is a bit granular)
+• Finely ground chili powder (coarse powder is a bit granular and doesn't mix in)

 • Gel food colours - but not vegetable food dyes because those are water-based, and resin doesn't like moisture